How to Repurpose One Blog Post Into Five Video Assets

 - Under 1,200 words → 2-minute video.
 Fits Starter ($39.99/mo, $33.33 annual) in B&W.

-- Over 2,400 words → either trim to a 4-minute video on Growth, or split into two 2-minute videos on Starter — one covering the first half of the post, one covering the second.
+- Over 2,400 words → either trim to a 4-minute video on Growth, or split into two 2-minute videos on Starter: one covering the first half of the post, one covering the second.
 Two shorter videos usually outperform one long one on distribution anyway.
+If you want the shortest possible path from prompt to shippable file, our 2-minute AI video generator guide walks through the fastest configuration.

 Golpo Sketch (Classic or Improved) reads as classroom-friendly and works for how-to and explainer content.
 Golpo Canvas (Editorial, Modern Minimal, Technical) fits technical, financial, or B2B pillar posts.
-On Creator ($99.99/mo) or above, use the voice_instructions field to lock in a consistent brand voice: "Warm, direct, confident — like a senior marketer explaining to a peer."
+On Creator ($99.99/mo) or above, use the voice_instructions field to lock in a consistent brand voice: "Warm, direct, confident, like a senior marketer explaining to a peer."
 Save the line that fits your brand and reuse it.
+(For the full argument on why this single field is the biggest brand-consistency lever, read the power of voice instructions.)

-Watch once at 1×.
+Watch once at 1x.
 Check pronunciation of product names.
-If the narrator butchers a key term, regenerate with a phonetic spelling ("Golpo — pronounced GOAL-po").
-Then distribute — the full per-channel plays are in Where each version goes.
+If the narrator butchers a key term, regenerate with a phonetic spelling ("Golpo, pronounced GOAL-po").
+Then distribute.
+The full per-channel plays are in Where each version goes.

 See it in action